Griffmatt/poke-team-builder-next/README.md

 Add way to show Team of the Week

 # Credits
 This app was created by Griffin.
 The data for this app was sourced from The Pokemon API.
+App was scaffolded out using Create T3 App